Best German Watch Brands in 2019

 The Zurich Pilot’s watch from Laco uses the classic Type B dial with the focus on the minutes, larger and on the outside of the dial, and the hours on an inside ring.
 Of course, there is also the up arrow at 12 o’clock, to help with pilots with orientation and an easy to read lumed white on black – markers and hands.

 The case is a simple brushed stainless steel, not to distract too much from the dial, and the strap a clean brown, stitched leather with retro style studs near the lugs.
 Something a pilot would not have cared so much about back in the day is the day and date windows which are far more handy for the modern owner.
 You can also get the exact same model without these day/date windows.

 Other Laco Models

-Going back even further, Junghans started producing in Germany back in 1861.
+Going back even further, Junghans are a watch company that started producing in Germany back in 1861.
 They have followed all the trends, from clocks to wrist watches, and lead many themselves along the way.
 They were one of the first to add lume to watches, helping us all read the time in the dark.
 And they are also renowned for producing the first watch chronograph, the J88, back in 1948.

 Junghans Max Bill

 Junghans are very much on the path of Bauhaus, and this watch is a tribute to one of the originals from that movement, Max Bill, who worked with them on their watches back in the 1950s.